ameerwasi001/Imperal/README.md

 # Imperal
-A purely functional, and imperative programming language.
+A (Alomst)purely functional, dynamic, and imperative programming language?

 # How? and What?
 The first question that would come to anybody's mind after hearing that a language is both imperative and purely functonal is how would that work?
-If you understand monads, you probably already know what's going on but let me just make a simple expression that allows two expresssions to be chained together.
+If you understand let constructs in functional programming languages then the following would be easy to follow, but let me just make a simple expression, for those unawarre, that allows two expresssions to be chained together.
 ```
 when (x=2) then (x+8)
 ```